 We're not responsible for:

-- bridges over operational railway lines - these are managed by Network Rail
+- bridges over live railway lines - these are managed by Network Rail

-- bridges over disused railway lines - these are either the responsibility of the Railway Heritage Trust or a new landowner if the railway line has been purchased from Network Rail
+- bridges over disused railway lines - these are either looked after by the Railway Heritage Trust or the landowner if the railway line has been purchased from Network Rail

 You can check if a damaged bridge has already been reported to us, and the status of existing reports, on the map below.